-2.2 SYDNEY CONVENTION AND EXHIBITION CENTRE, DARLING HARBOUR
+2.2 ALTERNATE VENUE - SYDNEY CONVENTION AND EXHIBITION CENTRE, DARLING HARBOUR

 The award-winning Sydney Convention and Exhibition Centre (The Centre) Darling Harbour is conveniently located in the heart of Sydney amongst a spectacular harbour setting.
-The Centre's multi-million dollar stateof-the-art technical equipment enables the staging of top level conferences and events, covering all aspects of event production, design and management.
+The Centre's multimillion dollar state-of-the-art technical equipment enables the staging of top level conferences and events, covering all aspects of event production, design and management.
+It is the ideal option in the event that the conference exceeds 1000 delegates.

 "Collectively I think we have certainly shown the rest of the world how to put on a totally outstanding event, and I know we have set new benchmarks that others will have great difficulty in matching let alone exceeding.
 I trust that you derive enormous satisfaction in the knowledge that the efforts of numerous Centre staff have contributed substantially to achieving this outstanding result which is sincerely appreciated".
 Geoffrey Gourlay, Conference Chair, 11th World Congress on Pain, August 2005